-This paper, for the first time, constructs a NIROM for free surface flows in the framework of an unstructured mesh finite element ocean model.
+This paper, for the first time, constructs a NIROM for free surface flows within the framework of an unstructured mesh finite element ocean model.
 This is achieved by using the Smolyak sparse grid interpolation method.
 The Smolyak sparse grid method is a widely used interpolation method and is used to overcome the curse of dimensionality.
-It was also used for uncertainty quantification for electromagnetic devices [51] where the Smolyak sparse grid was used to calculate statistically varying material and geometric parameters which were the inputs of the ROM.
-Xiao et al. first used Smolyak sparse grids to construct ROM [1] and it has been shown to be a promising non-intrusive method for representing complex physical system using a set of hypersurface interpolating functions.
+It was also used for uncertainty quantification for electromagnetic devices (Sumant et al., 2012) where the Smolyak sparse grid was used to calculate statistically varying material and geometric parameters which were the inputs of the ROM.
+Xiao et al. first used Smolvak sparse grids to construct ROM (Xiao et al., 2015a) and it has been shown to be a promising non-intrusive method for representing complex physical system using a set of hyper-surface interpolating functions.
 The NIROM can be treated as a black box, which uses a set of hypersurfaces constructed based on the Smolyak sparse grid collocation method to replace the traditional reduced order model.
-The errors in the NIROMs come from: the POD function truncation error (the ability of the basis functions to represent the solution), the error associated with having just a certain number of solution snapshots (rather than the solution at all time steps) and the error from the calculation of the NIROM solution (for more details, please see [52]) using, for example, sparse grids or Radial Basis Functions.
+The errors in the NIROMs come from: the POD function truncation error (the ability of the basis functions to represent the solution), the error associated with having just a certain number of solution snapshots (rather than the solution at all time steps) and the error from the calculation of the NIROM solution (for more details, please see Xiao et al., 2017) using, for example, sparse grids or Radial Basis Functions.